-Alive with history, the port of Galle is Sri Lanka?s fourth largest city perched on the southernmost point of the island.
-Classic architecture blends with the exotic setting in this Indian Ocean paradise to create a boho-chic city packed with culture and gorgeous beaches.
+Alive with history, the port of Galle is Sri Lanka's fourth largest city which is perched on the southernmost point of the island.
+The classic architecture blends with the exotic setting in this Indian Ocean paradise to create a boho-chic city packed with culture and gorgeous beaches.

 Galle was founded in 1505 by accident when a Portuguese boat bound for the Maldives was blown off course and took shelter in Galle.